Fossilized Coral | Petoskey Stone

 3. Article Photos

 4. Our Collection of Fossilized Coral

 Fossilized coral is the result of fossilized coral colonies which date back approximately three hundred and fifty million years.
 It can be found in a number of locations worldwide and some of the finest material comes from the shores of Lake Michigan in the USA and from Indonesia.
 Part of an extinct species of coral that lived in the sea millions of years ago, hexagonaria as it's officially known is one of the most common varieties and the class known as hexagonaria percarinata is found close to Little Traverse Bay off Lake Michigan.

-Widely used for lapidary purposes, the material from the USA is also known as Petoskey Stone after the city of Petoskey which lies on the south east shore of Little Traverse Bay.
-The name came about because fossilized coral can be found there in great abundance and in 1965 Michigan adopted it as their state gemstone.
+Widely used for lapidary purposes, the material from the USA is known as Petoskey Stone and both the stone and the city of Petoskey which lies on the south east shore of Little Traverse Bay are named after a 19th century indigenous American chief.
+Petoskey is an anglicised version of his name which was either Chief Pet-O-Sega or Petosegay.

 Formation of Fossilized Coral

 Fossilized coral formed when sections of the ancient coral was gradually replaced by natural minerals including calcite and silica.
 The corals had been growing in the oceans for almost five hundred million years and many thrived in warm shallow waters but over time they became buried under sediments as land surface moved and oceans rose and fell.
 Temperature and pressure from compaction resulted in deposits slowly turning into stone.
 This process is known as petrifaction.

 Three hundred and fifty million years ago the land that makes up Michigan was situated near the equator and at that point in the Devonian Period a large shallow sea covered a significant part of the United States.
 Much of Michigan was home to a large coral reef populated by various species of fish, trilobite and cephalopod.
 Although fossils of all of these creatures have been found, the most famous are the actual corals themselves.